Calçotadas – a Special Catalan Tradition

 One favourite foodie traditions loved by Catalans, ex-pats and visitors alike is a Calçotada.

-A Calçotada is a popular ritual which brings together families and friends, in the colder months, to eat these large green onions, called ‘Calçots’.
-There is certainly no escaping these giant spring onions if you’re visiting between the months of December and May.
+A Calçotada is a popular ritual which brings together families and friends, in the colder months, to eat large green onions (similar to a spring onion), called calçots.
+There is certainly no escaping them if you’re visiting between the months of December and May.

 For anyone with a special interest in learning about Spanish cooking, getting their hands in the mix, we offer a Spanish food class.

 This country-style restaurant is located in the hills of Collserola, so you will need a car to get there.
 The restaurant has beautiful views over the lush hills of Catalunya and has a very relaxed and tranquil ambience.
-This restaurant is famous for its Calçotadas and is very popular so it’s advisable to book in advance.
+This restaurant is famous for its calçotadas and is very popular so it’s advisable to book in advance.

 A veritable institution for the calçotada, Can Carbonell is well worth the drive to get to.
 Aside from the star-guest-calçot, the other delicacies on offer are superb, including artichokes, escargot, steak, chicken, lamb, and rabbit.
 This place is also very child friendly so feel free to bring all the family.

 The staff are incredibly friendly and once you’ve made your way up the twisting roads the views that greet you are spectacular.
 With the restaurant being perched on the top of a mountain the views over Barcelona are worth the trek, let alone their award winning calçots.